unexist/blog/_drafts/service-virtualization.md

 And it gets even worse, when your use case isn't isolated into a single service and relies on some external communication with other ones.

-Containerization e.g. via [Podman][] eases the pain and allows to run instances of all required services along with our service in a complex integration test.
+Containerization e.g. via [Podman][6] eases the pain and allows to run instances of all required services along with our service in a complex integration test.
 Alas, this solution doesn't scale well, especially when the required services have further requirements themselves and you basically have to start up a whole landscape or are really